-In our analysis evaluating the cost-effectiveness of nadofaragene firadenovec and oportuzumab monatox compared to the hypothetical treatment in both subgroups, we identified several limitations in the data available.
+In our analysis evaluating the cost effectiveness of nadofaragene firadenovec and oportuzumab monatox compared to the hypothetical treatment in both subgroups, we identified several limitations in the data available.
 Clinical trials evaluating nadofaragene firadenovec and oportuzumab monatox, as well as pembrolizumab, did not include control groups, making comparisons of these agents to each other difficult.
-Study samples were relatively small for each of the studied populations.
+Study samples were relatively small for each of the studied populations and there were differences in how outcomes were assessed.
 Long-term outcomes from the clinical trials suffered from a high degree of censoring, resulting in highly unstable estimates of long-term effectiveness.
 There were limited data on health care costs for patients with NMIBC and the data that did exist were dated.
 Similarly, health utility estimates were not available for post-cystectomy patients and those with metastatic disease, and some estimates had poor face validity.